AidanJReid/Milestone-Project2/README.md

 Dealing with a relatively large dataset and various inconsistencies in certain fields, prompted me to create smaller datasets to test for feasibility.

 #### AWSCloud9
-I used Cloud 9 of AWS Educate, Cloud 9 to create this project which enabled me to connect and push to Github when needed.
+I used AWS Educate, Cloud 9 to create this project which enabled me to connect and push to Github when needed.

 #### Git and GitHub
 Used to store code in a remote repository, hosting and for successful deployment of site.